 If you can, our recommendation is to visit each of the parks at least once and then pick your favorites to revisit.
-That said, here are what we think are the best Orlando theme parks by age group.
+That said, here are our choices for the best Orlando theme parks by age group.

 Best Orlando Theme Parks for Toddlers